jupyterlab/jupyterlab/packages/pdf-extension/README.md

 # @jupyterlab/pdf-extension

-A mime-renderer extension for JupyterLab that provides support for rendering PDF documents and mime bundles.
+A extension for JupyterLab that provides support for rendering PDF documents.